KaiNet-X/Network/Docs/GettingStarted.md

 #### Note

 By default, the main connection uses encryption.
-However, TcpChannel and UdpChannel do not support encryption, and EncryptedTcpChannel is in progress.
+However, TcpChannel and UdpChannel do not support encryption.
+You can use EncryptedTcpChannel, however there is currently no counterpart for UDP.

 ## Server